streamingfast/substreams/docs/developers-guide/modules/types.md

 #### `updatePolicy` property

-The `updatePolicy` property determines what methods are available in the runtime.&#x20;
+The `updatePolicy` property determines what methods are available in the runtime.

 The `updatePolicy` also defines the merging strategy for identical keys found in two contiguous stores produced through parallel processing.